appsody/website/content/docs/stacks/stack-structure.md

 ### Passing control to the appsody controller to run the user application

-When an 'appsody run' command is issued, the stack image is launched in the local docker environment of the user machine and the appsody-controller is set as the entrypoint.
-The controller is also passed the appsody command being executed ('run' in this case).
+When an `appsody run` command is issued, the stack image is launched in the local docker environment of the user machine and the appsody-controller is set as the entrypoint.
+The controller is also passed the appsody command being executed (`run` in this case).
 The appsody controller will then process the appsody-specifc docker variables to manage how the user application is run and managed.
 These appsody-specific variables are described in full in the section [Appsody Environment Variables](/docs/stacks/environment-variables.md), although the most important ones for the run case are (with examples from the python-flask stack):

 ```bash
 ENV APPSODY_RUN="python -m flask run --host=0.0.0.0 --port=8080"